 Recommended by:

-Split tunneling: what it does and why you need it
+Split tunneling: what it is and why you need it in 2024

-• Choose which data you want to encrypt.
+• Choose the data you want to encrypt

-• Keep your original speed on traffic you don’t want to protect.
+• Keep 100% of your speed on unencrypted traffic

 What is VPN split tunneling (Bypasser)?